carbon-language/carbon-lang/flang/documentation/Calls.md

 not by themselves require the use of an explicit interface.

-A procedure that requires an explicit interface must, in a strict reading of the standard (15.4.2.2, and see 7.4.4.2(5) for assumed-length `CHARACTER(*)`) have that interface available when the procedure is passed as an actual argument (but see 15.5.2.9(2), which explicitly allows an assumed-length `CHARACTER(*)` function to be passed as an actual argument to an explicit-length dummy).
+A procedure that requires an explicit interface must, in a strict reading of the standard (4.3.4(2) & 15.4.2.2), have that interface available when the procedure is passed as an argument.

+As a special case, see also 15.5.2.9(2), which explicitly allows an assumed-length `CHARACTER(*)` function to be passed as an actual argument to an explicit-length dummy); this has implications for calls to character-valued dummy functions and function pointers.
+(In the scopes that reference `CHARACTER` functions, they must have visible definitions with explicit result lengths.)

 ### Implicit interfaces